BitFolio/ChatGPT-Article-Prompts/generate-title.md

 # A prompt to generate a title for a blog article

+Variables are indicated with angle brackets < >

 ```
 You are an SEO expert and a professional copywriter.
 I need help writing a blog article.
 This is <Comparison> article, comparing <the stablecoins USDC vs USDT>.